mvolkmann/javascript-labs/es6/jspm/README.txt

     - a good option is live-server
       * npm install -g live-server
       * live-server
-  * browse localhost:8080
+      * this opens browser tab to localhost:8080
-  * automatically transpiles using Traceur or 6to5
+  * automatically transpiles using Traceur or Babel
   * automatically generates sourcemaps

 - to install a module from npm and register it in config.js